eam-00/Notes/README.md

 # ![Notepad Logo](Pics/notepad.jpg) Notes
-A place for some miscellaneous &amp; stupid note taking &amp; keeping.
+A place for taking and keeeping some miscellaneous notes.